InfluxDB API#

 The InfluxDB API response format#

-The above query retrieves the vacuum measurements for the ATCamera in the last hour, using the InfluxQL now() function to specify a time range relative to the server’s current time.
+The above query retrieves the vacuum measurements for the ATCamera in the last hour.
 The InfluxDB API response is a JSON object with the following structure:

 {